OpenLifelogQA: An Open-Ended Multi-Modal Lifelog Question-Answering Dataset: Introduction

-Lifelog QA is a task of providing answers to questions posed by users from lifelog data.
-QA requires a more advanced processing than lifelog retrieval, since it not only needs to find the information corresponding to the user's question, but also to find specific answers within the available information.
-For example, the question ``What did I have for lunch on May 01, 2025, and for how long?'' requires a QA method to first find the activities of having lunch and then to analyze the identified lifelog images relating to eating food and metadata for time to answer the question.
-There are several challenges in this task.
-Firstly, the vast and spanning lifetime nature of lifelog data poses the challenge of locating information related to a question.
-This requires a robust and accurate retrieval model to find the information.
-Secondly, many questions pose the difficult task of managing complex, multi-hop questions, such as the above example which requires the QA model to possess a reasoning capability to answer the question.
-Finally, the multi-modal nature of lifelog data with images associated with context including time and location, poses a challenge for the QA model to interpret data effectively.
-Despite these practical demands, the potential applications of lifelog QA are enormous.
-Lifelog QA can help users interact with their lifelog data by asking questions about various purposes, such as fact verification, lifestyle analysis, and memory enhancement \cite{tran2024interactive}.
-For example, ``Did I take any medicine yesterday?'' is a useful question to help users remember important past events.
-In addition, lifelog QA would form an essential part of a more advanced personal assistant, such as an assistant that could understand users from their lifelog data and provide context-aware responses, such as ``Tell me what I discussed with J. during our last meeting''.
+Lifelog QA aims to provide precise answers to user questions based on lifelog data.
+Unlike retrieval, which only identifies relevant content, QA must extract and reason over specific details within that content.
+For example, the question “What did I have for lunch on May 01, 2025, and for how long?” requires first identifying lunch-related activities, then analyzing associated images and metadata to determine both the food consumed and its duration.
+This task poses several challenges: (i) the long-term, large-scale nature of lifelog data requires robust retrieval to locate relevant events; (ii) many queries demand complex, multi-hop reasoning; and (iii) the inherently multimodal nature of lifelog data—images, timestamps, and locations—requires models to interpret heterogeneous information effectively.
+Despite these challenges, lifelog QA has enormous potential.
+It could allow users to query their lifelogs for purposes such as fact verification, lifestyle analysis, or memory enhancement \cite{tran2024interactive}.
+For example, “Did I take any medicine yesterday?” is a practical reminder-type query, while “Tell me what I discussed with J. during our last meeting” points toward future context-aware assistants capable of richer personal interactions.